marco79811/marco79811/README.md

 - 👋 Hi, I’m @marco79811
-- 👀 I’m interested in Baseball, British Rock
+- 👀 I’m interested in Baseball, British Rock, coding
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 marco79811@hotmail.com

 <!---
 marco79811/marco79811 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.